 With the craziness of the holidays (aka chagim), very often things on the Jewish schedule come to a halt.
-Classes are put on hiatus, work is nearly impossible to do, and so on.
+Classes are put on hiatus, work is nearly impossible to accomplish, and so on.
 I took last week off and even thought yesterday was YomKippur, I thought it would be good to push through the holiday haze and get out a post.
-Rather than turn out my usual proposing of an idea and them then talking about it, I am going to do short snippets of things I learned or got hit with this Yom Kippur.
+But rather than turn out my usual proposing of an idea and then talking about it, I am going to do short snippets of things I learned or experienced this YomKippur.
 Enjoy!

 Return to Yourself

-9 Shofar blasts
+9 Shofar Blasts